Mineral-insulated copper-clad cable: Properties and comparison with other wiring systems

-Due to oxidation, the copper cladding darkens with age and MICC is therefore often used in historic buildings such as castles where it blends in with stonework.
+Due to oxidation, the copper cladding darkens with age.
 However, where MICC cables with a bare copper sheath are installed in damp locations, particularly where lime mortar has been used, the water and lime combine to create an electrolytic action with the bare copper.
 Similarly, electrolytic action may also be caused by installing bare-sheath MICC cables on new oak.
-The reaction causes the copper to be eaten away, making a hole in the sheath of the cable and letting in water, causing a short-circuit between live, neutral and earth.
-The appearance of green verdigris on the bare copper sheath may be a sign this has occurred.
+The reaction causes the copper to be eaten away, making a hole in the sheath of the cable and letting in water, causing a breakdown of the insulation and short circuits.
+The copper sheath material is typically resistant to most chemicals but can be severely damaged by ammonia-bearing compounds and urine.
+A pinhole in the copper sheathing will allow moisture into the insulation and cause eventual failure of the circuit.
+A PVC over-jacket or sheaths of other metals may be required where such chemical damage is expected.
+When MI cable is embedded in concrete, as in floor heating cable, it is susceptible to physical damage by concrete workers working the concrete into the pour.
+If the coating is damaged, pinholes in the copper jacket may develop, causing premature failure of the system.